vrizo/uibook/README.md

 ### Launch :rocket:

-There is no need to start any additional servers or webpack instances.
+There is no need in any additional servers or webpack instances.
-Uibook integrates into your project, so just run your bundler and open `/uibook` (or your custom address — `outputPath`) in your browser.
+Uibook integrates into your project, so just run your bundler and open `/uibook` (or your custom address — `outputPath`) in a browser.

 ## Live Text Editing